LinusCode146/Coral/README.md

 # 🪸 Coral Programming Language

-**Coral** is a lightweight, expressive, and embeddable programming language designed for learning, hacking, and rapid prototyping.
+**Coral** is a lightweight, expressive, and embeddable programming language designed for learning, rapid prototyping and self-teaching purposes.
 It’s written in **Kotlin**, and features a clean, modular architecture with its own Lexer, Parser, AST, and Interpreter components.

 > 🌊 *Built for simplicity, clarity, and creativity.*